 If the parasympathetic nervous system is stimulated, the patient becomes nauseated, dizzy, and may faint.
 Blood pools centrally around their digestive tract and their pulse, respiratory and blood pressure rates fall.
 Their skin is pale and cool.
 Upon awakening, the patient is often confused.
 A parasympathetic ASR may mimic the signs and symptoms of a concussion and make accurate assessment of a traumatic head injury difficult.

 A serious medical incident is often stressful to all involved: rescuers, care providers, patients, and bystanders; and, any or all involved may have both immediate and lingering effects: Post Traumatic Stress Disorders (PTSD) are common, although individual reactions vary considerably.
 Your actions as a rescuer or care provider can mitigate your patient's stress in both the short term and long term.
 And as a scene leader, the same strategies apply to working with expedition members or your rescue team and bystanders.
-The term "Psychological First Aid (PFA)" has been used in recent years to identify strategies that have proven to help prevent or reduce both the short and long term effects of stress (PTSD).
+The term "Psychological First Aid (PFA)" has been used in recent years to identify strategies that have proven to help prevent or reduce both the short (ASR) and long term (PTSD) effects of stress.
 While the term may be new, the strategies discussed below should not be: Psychological First Aid is—and has been—an intentional and integral part of our Patient Assessment System.
-The strategies on the right side of the diagram below align with current PFA principles.
+The strategies below align with current PFA principles.

 Remember that stress affects everyone, including rescuers and care providers.
 You must first reduce your sympathetic ASR (fight or flight response) before attempting to help others.
 Again, be truthful and focus on the present.
 As much as possible, radiate calm.
 Following the Patient Assessment System and using SOAP notes help caregivers reduce their ASR by providing an organized, step by step thought process, that also acts to calm their patients.